Nigje/ExceptionBenchmark/Readme.md

 # Exception

 An *exception* is an event, which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.
 When an error occurs within a method, the method creates an object and hands it off to the runtime system ([Oracle](https://docs.oracle.com/javase/tutorial/essential/exceptions/definition.html#:~:text=Definition%3A%20An%20exception%20is%20an,off%20to%20the%20runtime%20system.)).
 Exceptions can be very helpful to developers, but Exception's performance is also a concern.
-Several benchmarks can be found if you search for expenses of exceptions.
-The purpose of this article is to discuss three different benchmarks.
+The purpose of this article is to discuss three different benchmarks and then a suggestion about how to handle the exceptions.
 The conclusions are presented in the following sections:

 - Result of console application
 - Result of Web API
+- Exception Handling